EmilyShepherd/update-docker-for-aws/README.md

 Click it and launch it, this is going to be thrown away as soon as we have the volume, so just pick a t2.nano (or if you're still free tier
-eligible: t2.micro)
+eligible: t2.micro).

-Literally nothing else matters, so just click next then go straight to "Review and Launch" and Launch it.
-The SSH option doesn't matter either.
+None of the config on this instance really matters, as we're going to be shutting it down anyway, so just click next then go straight to "Review and Launch" and Launch it.
+(You may want to give it a name to make finding it later easier, otherwise just keep note of its instance id)

-Now, as it's launching immediately go to your instances page and stop it.
+Now immediately go to your instances page and stop it.
 You may get an error to say it hasn't finished starting yet, but just keep clicking "Yes, Stop" until it lets you.
 The reason we want to do this is because we're going to detach the volume from it anyway.

 Once its stopped, go to the instance information and click on `/dev/xvdb` next to "Root Device".
 In the popup, click the `vol-...`